NPower Maryland selected as one of the recipients of the Fearless Community Grant.Continue reading

 Serving young adults in East and West Baltimore

 Baltimore ranks as one of the 20 hottest cities for tech growth and the top city for women in tech according to SmartAsset’s Best Cities for Women in Tech 2020 report.
-However, the city along with its outlining counties have more than *36,000 disconnected youth ages 16-24 who are not in school or working, according to the Governor’s Office for Children.
-This figure rises to 42,000 when combined with its outlining counties.
+However, the city along with its outlining counties have more than *36,000 disconnected youth ages 16-24 who are not in school or working.

 Located in both East and West Baltimore neighborhoods, NPower provides tuition-FREE technology training and certifications to young adult job seekers, offering an alternative fast-track to tech jobs with employers committed to hiring diverse IT talent.

 Learning the Fundamentals of IT?

 Our Tech Fundamentals program is your entry point to a tech-based career.
 In as little as 23 weeks you will master the basics of IT with real-world application and credentials.

 What’s New in Maryland

 Check out the latest News & Events from NPower’s Maryland Offices.

 Contact our local NPower office if you are interested in applying for the program or attending an information session.

 My friend told me about NPower and I felt that it’s a great opportunity for me to gain some technical skills in the IT field.
 I have a passion for the ever-changing innovations that the technology field has to offer.
 I felt very supported in this training program and I’m looking forward to the additional support offered as I become an alumni.Continue reading

 I have a passion for IT and Cybersecurity.
 I studied Computer Information Systems at Towson University for three years and dropped out due to financial reasons.
 I learned about NPower and during the program, the staff created a really unique support system for us.
 [I now have] a whole new outlook on life.Continue reading